Rays vs. Dodgers MLB Betting Odds, Trends & Prediction

-Taj Bradley will oppose Clayton Kershaw in Saturday’s pitching matchup at Dodger Stadium.
-With the Dodgers listed as a favorite and the total sitting at 7.5 runs, where is the value tonight from LA?
+Jacob Lopez will oppose Gavin Stone in Sunday’s pitching matchup at Dodger Stadium.
+With the Dodgers listed as a favorite and the total sitting at 8.5 runs, where is the value today from LA?

 Game Matchup & Betting Odds